-For visitor's information, go to Sambro Island Lightouse Heritage Society .
+For local information, go to Sambro Island Lightouse Heritage Society .

 Sambro Lighthouse is the oldest standing and operating lighthouse in the Americas.
 Legislation to establish the lighthouse was passed at the first session of the Legislative Assembly of Nova Scotia in 1758.